 What’s the alternative?

 OSHA recognized that many of its PELs were outdated and inadequate for ensuring the protection of worker health.
-OSHA created new annotated tables, and are located at this weblink -> https://www.osha.gov/dsg/annotated-pels/
+OSHA created new annotated tables, and are located at this weblink -> https://www.osha.gov/dsg/annotated-pels/ The following are examples of alternative approaches to chemical management:- Informed substitution to safer chemicals and processes: Use the latest hazardous chemicals information to inform employers about safer substances and non-chemical alternatives.

 - Hazard Communication and GHS S: Use the classification system HazCom 2012 as a tool for the classification and control of hazards.